-USS Rockingham was a Haskell-class attack transport laid down on September 11, 1944 and launched on November 1, the same year.
-It was commissioned on November 22, 1944 under Comdr.
+The USS Rockingham (APA-229/LPA-229) was a Haskell-class attack transport laid down on September 11, 1944, and launched on November 1, the same year.
+It was commissioned on November 22, 1944, under Comdr.
 Hans Hanley’s command, with the hull number APA-229 and it served in the US Navy for 3 years until it was decommissioned on March 17, 1947.
-During its activity, the ship carried a complement of 536 people on board and had the main missions in Saipan, California, Okinawa, Ulithi, Samar, San Francisco, Bikini Atoll or Kwajalein.
-After the decommissioning, the ship was struck from the Naval Register on October 1, 1958 and scrapped by Don Kur Steel Corporation in South Korea.
-For the services brought to the country during the World War II, USS Rockingham received 1 battle star.
+During its activity, the ship carried a complement of 536 people on board and had its main missions in Saipan, California, Okinawa, Ulithi, Samar, San Francisco, Bikini Atoll, and Kwajalein.
+After the decommissioning, the ship was struck from the Naval Register on October 1, 1958, and scrapped by Don Kur Steel Corporation in South Korea.
+For the services brought to the country during World War II, the USS Rockingham received 1 battle star.